wavefrontHQ/docs/pages/doc/sources_managing.md

 datatable: true
 sidebar: doc_sidebar
 permalink: sources_managing.html
-summary: This describes how to manage sources.
+summary: Learn how to manage sources.
 ---
 ## What is a Source?

 A source is a unique application, host, container, or instance that emits metrics.
 The source is explicitly set